jnozzi/cocoadev.com/markdown/ConvertCGPathToCIImage.md

-Describe General/ConvertCGPathToCIImage here.
+Describe ConvertCGPathToCIImage here.

 Hello,
-I want to convert a General/CGPath of a General/NSBezierPath to General/CIImage, so what is the fastest way to do that.
+I want to convert a CGPath of a NSBezierPath to CIImage, so what is the fastest way to do that.
 Can anyone help?

 thanks